jroper/openshift-deployment-guide/src/main/paradox/lagom/deploying.md

 If your cluster is failing to form, carefully check over the logs for the following things:

 * Make sure the right IP addresses are in use.
 If you see `localhost` or `127.0.0.1` used anywhere, that is generally an indication of a misconfiguration.
-* Ensure that the namespace, service name, label selector, port name and protocol matches your deployment spec.
+* Ensure that the namespace, service name, label selector, port name and protocol all match your deployment spec.
 * Ensure that the port numbers match what you've configured both in the configuration files and in your deployment spec.
 * Ensure that the required contact point number matches your configuration and the number of replicas you have deployed.
 * Ensure that pods are successfully polling each other, looking for messages such as `Contact point [...] returned...` for outgoing polls and `Bootstrap request from ...` for incoming polls from other pods.